- Money for training and qualifications

 - record keeping.

 Your direct payment adviser, local authority or local support organisation may be able to help you find training in your local area.
 Personal Health Budget holders should ask their Clinical Commissioning Group (CCG) about available training.
-Skills for Care has a list of user-led organisations and other support organisations.
+Skills for Care has a list of user-led and other support organisations that could help you find training.

 NOTE: Keep a record of all training you or your PA complete and make sure you are given a certificate, if one is available.